pratikngupta/SE2203_Software_Design/Lab1/Exercise3/src/main/java/se2203/pgupta85/exercise3/ReadMe.md

 # Exercise 3

+# About
+* Name: Pratik Narendra Gupta
+* Date: 19th January 2023
+* Student ID: 251211859
+* Task: Exercise 3
+* Description: This is the main class for the Beautiful Flowers Application.
+It is used to create the GUI for the application.
+* It is a major improvement over the previous version of the application.

 # Summary
 In this lab exercise we learned about the following:
 - How to use the Scene Builder to create a GUI